 Trophy fees must be paid prior to departure from Dries Visser Safaris for ALL animals killed or wounded.

 15% VAT (VALUE ADDED TAX) must be paid for all animals wounded or lost and on daily rates.

-All clients and observers are required to sign a Dries Visser Safaris agreement before commencement of the safari; this will be attached to your hunting agreement.
+All clients and observers are required to sign a Dries Visser Safaris indemnity form before commencement of the safari; this will be attached to your hunting agreement.

 What happens if I need to fill a prescription or see a doctor?